Tindle Radio: Midlands 103

-Midlands 103 is the Tindle Group's only investment in the Republic of Ireland.
+Midlands 103 is the Tindle Group's only investment in Ireland.
 It broadcasts on a range of frequencies between 95.7 and 103.5 FM across Counties Laois, Offaly and Westmeath.

 It includes a varied output of mainstream music shows, topical talk and discussion and specialist programmes - including Country and Irish music, business news, and Irish language shows.

 The station produces its local news bulletins for the region during peak times, with evening (7pm to midnight) network bulletins produced by Bauer Media Audio Ireland.

 Soleil Radio

 Soleil Radio launched in August 2021 as an easy-listening DAB digital radio station for the Channel Islands.
-It plays relaxing music from the 1960s to the present day, with hourly news bulletins produced from the Channel 103 or Island FM newsrooms from 7am-6pm weekdays and 8am-12pm at weekends.
-Soleil doesn't broadcast news bulletins overnight or on Saturday or Sunday afternoons.
+In 2023 the format was refreshed and it now plays classic hits from the 1970s, 80s and 90s with hourly news bulletins produced from the Channel 103 or Island FM newsrooms from 7am-6pm weekdays and 8am-12pm at weekends.
+In August 2023, Soleil Radio gained an FM frequency for Jersey, 107.7FM.